 [Note:] This document is a continual work in progress.

 This is the primary adventure gaming that I do today, mainly from my interest in Critical Role.
-I also have a special interest in the original D&D from 1974, as well as Gygax's AD&D, and Dragonlance which is where my interest in D&D began.
-Before the question comes up: I like playing with printed character sheets and still use them even with online accounts, such as DnD Beyond, as the online tools often make mistakes or focus on a particular version or style of play.
-How a GM wants to keep track of things is up to them and their campaign.
+I also have a special interest in the original D&D from 1974, and Dragonlance which is where my interest in D&D began.
+Before the question comes up: I like playing with printed character sheets and still use them even with online accounts as the online tools often make mistakes or focus on a particular version or style of play.
+How a referee wants to keep track of things is up to them and their campaign.

-Not including the above, following is a list of books available for 5e:
+Not including the above, following is a list of books available for the SRD 5.0 rules:

 About a dozen PDF downloads also are noted during this period that did not have a print book available.

 Many online websites exist for keeping track of character sheets, statistics, and even producing game play such as dice rolls.
-Most notable is Twitch's D&D Beyond (from Curse LLC).
+Most notable is D&D Beyond (from Curse LLC).
 Curse LLC was bought by Fandom, Inc. However, in 2022 Hasbro bought it, and it became the internet front for Wizard's of the Coast.
-This kicked off the One D&D project, and led to the second great schism of D&D (the first being with 4e and GSL) when an OSL 1.1 was discovered by the public in early 2023 that had echoes of the GSL experience.
+This kicked off the One D&D project, and led to the second great schism of D&D (the first being with 4e and the GSL) when an OGL 1.1 was discovered by the public in early 2023 that had echoes of the GSL experience.
+Thankfully, this has finally stablized.
+The SRD 5.1 edition was additionally licensed with the Creative Commons Attribution 4.0 (CC BY 4.0), making it compatible with the 2024 edition (5.2) license, while leaving the OGL 1a intact for the 2016 errata 5.1 SRD